nealmick/bb/README.md

 API used for future games won(W), and loss(L). rate limit 100 / day (1 key):

+today we are at 32 requests so we gona hit limit already gona have to fix this very soon.

 https://rapidapi.com/tank01/api/tank01-fantasy-stats/

 Dataset used for past games won(W), and loss(L).